 Traditional masala chai originates from India.
 It is strong-brewed tea infused with Indian spices - usually including cardamom, cinnamon, cloves, ginger and black pepper.
 It's often made with around 50% water and 50% milk and it is generously sweetened before serving.

-Over the last few years, this tea seems to have etched out a cosy and permanent place on the blackboard menus in chain cafes across the UK, many of which rely on syrups to add the spice profile of the drink they are trying to replicate.
+This tea has etched out a cosy and permanent place on the blackboard menus in chain cafes across the UK, many of which rely on syrups to add the spice profile of the drink they are trying to replicate.

 Masala chai translates as spiced tea since masala means spice and chai means tea.
 So technically, when we wander into coffee shops and see chai tea, chai tea latte or chai latte listed on the menu, this is a misuse of the word chai.